simbo1905/thinbus-php-srp-demo/README.md

 is that:

 * Every users has a password verifier and a unique salt that you store in your database.
 This implementation uses the [RFC2945](https://www.ietf.org/rfc/rfc2945.txt) approach of hashing the username into the password verifier.
 This means that if your application lets a user change their username then they will be locked out unless you generate and store a fresh password verifier.
-* At every login attempt the browser first makes an AJAX call to get a one-time random challange and the user salt from the server.
-The browser then uses that to compute a one-time proof-of-passowrd and then immediately posts the proof-of-password to the server.
+* At every login attempt the browser first makes an AJAX call to get a one-time random challenge and the user salt from the server.
+The browser then uses that to compute a one-time proof-of-password and then immediately posts the proof-of-password to the server.
 The server checks the proof-of-password using both the client verifier and the one-time challenge.
 This means the server has to hold the thinbus object that generated the challenge only long enough to verify the corresponding proof-of-password.

-The following diagram shows shows what you need to know:
+The following diagram shows what you need to know:

 ![Thinbus SRP Login Diagram](http://simonmassey.bitbucket.io/thinbus/login.png "Thinbus SRP Login Diagram")